niklasf/chessops/README.md

 chessops
 ========

-Chess and chess variant rules and operations.
+Chess and chess variant rules and operations in TypeScript.

 :warning: Not ready for production :warning: